 Interns are expected to operate with an awareness of self and others; to manage stress and time commitments professionally; to be reliable in carrying out work functions; to balance autonomy with consultation.

-Interns are expected to participate fully by helping bring focus to supervision.
+Interns are expected to participate fully by remaining aware of their training goals and helping bring focus to the work.
 They should be able to identify the theoretical basis for their interventions and to incorporate new approaches.
-They should demonstrate curiosity about the therapeutic process, seek additional knowledge as needed and share their own areas of expertise.
+They should demonstrate curiosity about the therapeutic process and seek additional content knowledge as needed.

-Interns are expected to explore the training environment and take advantage of unique training opportunities as they're able.
-They should bring resourcefulness and a willingness to initiate projects that will individualize their internship year beyond the clinical.
+Interns are expected to explore the training environment and take advantage of training opportunities.
+They should demonstrate resourcefulness and willingness to initiate projects that will help individualize their internship year.

-Intern decisions are expected to reflect knowledge of and respect for established professional standards.
-Interns should become familiar with standards of conduct in our profession and articulate questions that enable us to clarify our practices.
+Intern performance is expected to reflect knowledge of and respect for established professional standards.
+Interns should be familiar with the specific standards of conduct that apply in this setting.

-- Practice in compliance with the APA Standards for Providers of Psychological Service
+Practice with the Standards for Providers of Psychological Service and Specialty Guidelines Service Delivery